cb400f/opensuse-guide.org/repositories.md

 ### 11.1.3 Vendor Change Updates

-Updating installed packages from one repository to versions from a different repository with a different <i>vendor</i>, is a little bit complicated.
+Updating installed packages from one repository to versions from a different repository with a different _vendor_, is a little bit complicated.
 Read about it here:

 <http://en.opensuse.org/SDB:Vendor_change_update>